Table of Contents

 print('My name is Ciprian')

 That's pretty cool.
 As you can see, Jupyter notebook combines the ease of writing and immediately executing code that we saw when we used the Python command line, with the benefits of having a text editor.
-In this blog series, we will mostly be using Jupyter notebooks precisely because of these great benefits.
+In this blog series, I will mostly be using Jupyter notebooks precisely because of these great benefits.

 This being said, Jupyter notebooks are excellent (and generally preferred to code editors) for data analysis, data science and some machine learning tasks.